speechbrain/benchmarks/benchmarks/MOABB/README.md

 Efficient hyperparameter tuning is paramount when introducing novel models or experimenting with diverse datasets.
 Our benchmark establishes a standardized protocol for hyperparameter tuning, utilizing [Orion](https://orion.readthedocs.io/en/stable/) to ensure fair model comparisons.

-The standardized protocol we proposed is based on multi-step hyperparameter search, for addressing the search in a large hyperparameter space, and on multi-seed initialization, for providing robust performance estimates.
+The standardized protocol we propose is based on multi-step hyperparameter search, for addressing the search in a large hyperparameter space, and on multi-seed initialization, for providing robust performance estimates.
 Note that several aspects affecting this protocol underwent deep investigation.
 These include multi-step vs. single-step search, the search algorithm used, the number of participants for hyperparameter search, the number of random seeds for providing a stable decoding performance.
-Refer to [protocol results below](#results_protocol) for these results.
+Refer to [protocol results below](#results_protocol) for the results on the key aspects characterizing the decoding protocol.
 #### **Overview**

 Hyperparameter tuning is orchestrated through the `./run_hparam_optimization.sh` script, which oversees the execution of multiple hyperparameter trials via `run_experiments.sh`.